 - Text elements—Edit the text style for each text element in the chart, and apply style changes to all text by enabling All text.

 - Symbol elements—Edit the style for each chart line element, including the axes and grids, and apply style changes to all elements by enabling All line.

 - Tools—Add runtime tools so end users can

 experiment and observe chart patterns.

 - Selection & Zoom—Allow series selection and zooming in or out on the chart.

-Generally, there are two options for generating data series to analyze, calculate, and display data source values in charts: the By group and By field category types.
+Generally, there are two options for generating data series to analyze, calculate, and display data source values in bar or column charts: the By group and By field category types.